 If you wish to take your first steps in consulting and want to grow your professional skill set while working on real client projects, the BCG is for you.
 This STEM-focused group produces well-rounded industry consultants.

 Connect with high school students and share your Purdue stories.
 Business Ambassadors are dedicated to helping prospective students find the experience they want at Purdue University and the Daniels School of Business.

 This nonprofit organization provides pro bono consulting services to small businesses in college communities across America.

 Develop professionally, give back to the community, and study business in universities by joining this fraternity.

-The DLC Student Board exists to bring up student leaders in the School of Business to plan, recruit for, and execute the Doster Leadership Conference.
+The DLC Student Board exists to develop student leaders in the School of Business who plan, recruit for, and execute the Doster Leadership Conference.
 The conference is a professional development opportunity open to business students.

 Interested in finance?
 FMA will help you understand the finance industry and equip you with the tools needed to succeed in your future finance career.

-Explore the many facets involved in operations management and other areas of the supply chain.
-Gain a better understanding of what it takes to work in supply chain and network with key companies.
+Explore the many facets of operations management and other areas of the supply chain.
+Gain a better understanding of what it takes to work in supply chain, and network with key companies.

 Reach beyond classroom concepts and work directly with faculty, corporate recruiters, and Purdue’s Graduate Marketing Association.
 Market yourself to recruiters and industry professionals.
 Participate in marketing conferences, case competitions, marketing 360 events and more.